overlordvishal97/100_days_of_Python_Code/README.md

 # Day 12
 Guess The Number is a simple number guessing game implemented in Python.
 The game generates a random number between 1 and 100, and the user has to guess the number within a certain number of attempts.
 The game has two difficulty levels: easy and hard.
 In the easy mode, the user has 10 attempts to guess the number, while in the hard mode, the user has only 5 attempts.

+# Day 14
+Higher Lower is a simple game where the user guesses which account has more followers between two randomly selected accounts.